 So, you've got a great idea for an article, that you're bursting to tell the world about.
 But how do you get it into print?
 Many fantastic features falter under a lacklustre pitch, or, even worse, horrible pitching etiquette.

 Want to get your writing published?
 This talk will help you do just that.
-Join Zing Tsjeng, the UK editor of VICE's Broadly, as she discusses what (not) to do when pitching, and how to increase your chances of getting your writing commissioned.
+Join Zing Tsjeng, the UK editor of VICE's Broadly, and Jasper Jackson, the New Statesman's digital editor, as they discuss what (not) to do when pitching, and how to increase your chances of getting your writing commissioned.

 This talk will also include a mock pitching session, where attendees are invited to get live feedback on a real pitch of theirs from the editor (numbers for this are limited, so please email us in advance if you'd like to take part).

 - The basics you definitely don't want to get wrong (but most people do)